htrajan/ht-drawsteel/Bestiary/Bugbear Channeler.md

 Trigger: The target takes non-fire damage.

-**LEVEL 2 CONTROLLER**

-*Bugbear, Goblin, Humanoid*
+Effect: The channeler covers the target in thorns and halves the damage.
+If the damage was caused by a melee attack, the attacker takes 5 damage.

 **Catcher (Free Triggered Action)**

-Keywords: — Distance: Melee 1 Target: 1 size 1 creature or object Trigger: The target is force moved into a square adjacent to the channeler. - Effect: The target is [[Grabbed|grabbed]] by the channeler.
+Keywords: - Distance: Melee 1 Target: 1 size 1 creature or object Trigger: The target is force moved into a square adjacent to the channeler.
+Effect: The target is [[Grabbed|grabbed]] by the channeler.